Meditation & Tai Chi: Finding Stillness Within Movement with Larry Welsh

-Tai Chi and mindfulness meditation uncover our inherent gentleness, stability, presence and flexibility.
-By profoundly reducing stress and increasing our ability to respond to everyday life with awareness, balance and skill, they are precious medicines for this era of impatience, anxiety and hurry.
-In this retreat, beginning practitioners will learn the basics of sitting meditation and of Tai Chi.
+Tai Chi and mindfulness meditation uncover our inherent gentleness, stability, presence, and flexibility.
+By profoundly reducing stress and increasing our ability to respond to everyday life with awareness, balance, and skill, we discover the precious medicines for this era of impatience, anxiety, and hurry.
+In this retreat, beginning practitioners will learn the basics of sitting meditation and Tai Chi.
 Advanced practitioners will focus on integrating these two wisdom traditions.

 Larry Welsh, MAc, MA, has trained in the Yang-style short form, listening hands and sword form of Tai Chi Ch’uan since 1977.
 Larry is Senior Adjunct Professor and Mindfulness-Meditation teacher in the Traditional Eastern Arts program at Naropa University.
 He practices Japanese Classical Acupuncture, herbal medicine and whole-food nutrition in Boulder, Colorado.